 Tanya Zvakavapano is a Public Relations Associate passionate about the social and economic development of girls and women in Zimbabwe.
 She is a mentor, guidance counsillor for young adult ladies and a volunteer assistant in her church’s media department.
 Zvakavapano is currently studying towards a Bachelors Degree in Disaster & Safety Management.

 Vivamus congue justo eget diam interdum scelerisque.
 In hac habitasse platea dictumst.

 Who We Are

-Girls Speak Out is a youth led media initiative that aims to develop the media, advocacy and coding literacy skills of young women between the ages of 14-24 living in Zimbabwe’s under-served communities through journalism, advocacy and code training, combined with civic leadership mentoring, designed to trigger community activism and bring about social change
+Girls Speak Out is an after-school program focused on developing the media, advocacy and coding literacy skills of young women between the ages of 14-24 living in Zimbabwe’s under-served communities, our programs are designed to trigger community activism and bring about social change